-online abuse of authority
+Online Abuse of authority

-- Where concerns are identified in relation to Child Sexual Exploitation the Luton Thresholds Framework will be consulted in order to ensure the child receives support at the earliest possible opportunity. - An Early Help multi agency response may be initiated by completing an Early Help Assessment form and engaging with the Early Help Hub or Stronger Families Team.
-Where parental consent cannot be obtained, advice will be sought from the Early Help Hub. - If a child is thought to be at risk of significant harm through child sexual exploitation a referral will be made to the Multi Agency Safeguarding Hub within Children's Social Care. - In all cases, intelligence will be shared with Bedfordshire Police using the information sharing form which will also be copied to the Single Point of Contact for CSE within Luton Council.
+Where concerns are identified in relation to Child Sexual Exploitation the LSCB thresholds framework will be consulted in order to ensure the child receives support at the earliest possible opportunity.

+- An Early Help multi agency response may be initiated by completing an Early Help Assessment form and engaging with the Early Help Hub or Stronger Families team.
+Where parental consent cannot be obtained, advice will be sought from the Early Help Hub - If a child is thought to be at risk of significant harm through child sexual exploitation a referral will be made to the Multi Agency Safeguarding Hub within children's social care. - In all cases intelligence will be shared with Bedfordshire Police using the intelligence form which will also be copied to the Single Point Of Contact for CSE within Luton Borough Council

-21. Children in specific circumstances
+19. CHILDREN IN SPECIFIC CIRCUMSTANCES

-Further guidance in relation to safeguarding children in specific circumstances can be located in the LSP/ Luton Council procedures as listed below:

-- o abuse linked to spiritual belief - child sexual exploitation - safeguarding children vulnerable to gang activity - supporting individuals vulnerable to violent extremism - private fostering - children missing from home or care - o children missing education - o children of parents who misuse substances - children of parents with learning difficulties - o working with parents/carers with mental health problems - working with parents/carers with disabilities - disabled children - o protocol for dealing with domestic violence when children are involved

-- o online children exposed to abuse through the digital media - fabricated or induced illness - Female Genital Mutilation - o forced marriage / honour based violence - modern day slavery / human trafficking - o criminal exploitation of children across county Lines - o practice guidance & procedures to distinguish between healthy and abusive sexual behaviours in children and young people - o safeguarding children who may have been trafficked - o protocol & guidance; working with sexually active young people - o working with hostile, non-compliant clients and those who use disguised compliance - o safeguarding young people on the Autism Spectrum
+- Further guidance in relation to safeguarding children in specific circumstances can be located in the Luton Safeguarding Children Board / Luton Borough Council procedures as listed below - o Abuse Linked to Spiritual Belief - Child Sexual Exploitation - Safeguarding Children vulnerable to Gang Activity - o Supporting individuals vulnerable to violent extremism - Private Fostering - Children missing from home or care - Children missing education - Children of Parents who Misuse Substances - Children of Parents with Learning Difficulties - Working with parents/carers with mental health problems - Working with parents/carers with disabilities - Disabled Children - Protocol for dealing with domestic violence when children are involved - Online Children Exposed to Abuse through the Digital Media - Fabricated or Induced Illness - Female Genital Mutilation - o Forced Marriage / Honour Based Violence - Practice Guidance & Procedures to distinguish between healthy and abusive sexual behaviours in children and young people - Safeguarding children who may have been trafficked - o Protocol & Guidance; Working with Sexually Active Young People - o Working with hostile, non-compliant clients and those who use disguised compliance

-22. Children with additional needs
+20. CHILDREN WITH ADDITIONAL NEEDS

-- School recognises that while all children have a right to be safe, some children may be more vulnerable to abuse, for example a young carer, a child frequently missing from home/care, children with disabilities or special educational needs, a child living with domestic abuse, parental mental ill health or substance abuse, or a child who has returned home to their family from care. - When the school is considering excluding, either fixed term or permanently, a vulnerable child and/or a child who is the subject of a child protection plan or where there is an existing child protection file, we will call a multi-agency risk-assessment meeting prior to making the decision to exclude. - In the event of a one-off serious incident resulting in an immediate decision to exclude, the risk assessment must be completed prior to convening a meeting of the Governing Body.
+- Bramingham Primary School recognises that while all children have a right to be safe, some children may be more vulnerable to abuse, for example those with a disability or special educational need, those living with domestic violence or drug / alcohol abusing parents, etc. - When the school is considering excluding, either fixed term or permanently, a vulnerable child and / or a child who is the subject of a child protection plan or where there is an existing child protection file, we will call a multi-agency risk-assessment meeting prior to making the decision to exclude.
+In the event of a one-off serious incident resulting in an immediate decision to exclude, the risk assessment must be completed prior to convening a meeting of the Governing Body